 The concentration of carriers is strongly dependent on the temperature.
 At low temperatures, the valence band is completely full making the material an insulator.
 Increasing the temperature leads to an increase in the number of carriers and a corresponding increase in conductivity.
+This characteristic shown by intrinsic semiconductor is different from the behaviour of most metals, which tend to become less conductive at higher temperatures due to increased phonon scattering.

 Both silicon and germanium are tetravalent, i.e. each has four electrons (valence electrons) in their outermost shell.
-Both elements crystallize with a diamond- like structure, i.e. in such a way that each atom in the crystal is inside a tetrahedron formed by the four atoms which are closest to it.
+Both elements crystallize with a diamond-like structure, i.e. in such a way that each atom in the crystal is inside a tetrahedron formed by the four atoms which are closest to it.
 Each atom shares its four valence electrons with its four immediate neighbours, so that each atom is involved in four covalent bonds.